 Is Your Bank Account a Little Dry?

 Students studying in Tajikistan might explore programs that survey a number of regional countries.
-Otherwise there are programs through high-level research organizations whose funding comes from the Title VIII program, which is funded by the U.S. Department of State for the express purpose to providing educational collaboration among U.S. and Eastern European/Eurasian students and scholars.
+Otherwise, there are programs through high-level research organizations whose funding comes from the Title VIII program, which is funded by the U.S. Department of State for the express purpose to providing educational collaboration among U.S. and Eastern European/Eurasian students and scholars.

-The U.S. college and university scholarship scene changed drastically and for the better when the National Security Education Program launched its David L. Boren Scholarships in versions for both undergraduate and graduate students.
+- The U.S. college and university scholarship scene changed drastically and for the better when the National Security Education Program launched its David L. Boren Scholarships in versions for both undergraduate and graduate students.
 The driving force behind the program that awards a few hundred very generous and now fiercely contested scholarships, to increase the level of international awareness and understanding among U.S. professionals and recruit the next generation of national security personnel.
-The Boren Scholarships are scholarship for service awards; you win a year of scholarship support in exchange for your expertise somewhere in the federal government.
-Preferred candidates are pursuing highly engaging year abroad in Tajikistan or any of another hundred or so non-traditional destinations.
+The Boren Scholarships are scholarship for service awards; you win a year of scholarship support in exchange for your expertise working in the federal government.
+Recipients can study for up to a year in Tajikistan and other nontraditional destinations.
 Approved programs include language and culture studies or those targeting the math/science/engineering fields.
 Awards are up to $20,000.
 Boren Fellowships for graduate students provide up to $30,000 for study abroad for 12 weeks to two years.

 The International Research and Exchanges Board (IREX) offers highly advanced educational and professional programs designed to build effective, collaborative communication between Western students and Eastern European/Eurasian.
 Other goals of the not-for-profit organization include supporting free speech in print and in the digital realm.
 IREX sponsors generous scholarships for innovative students interested in foreign affairs, economics, and business, but they are contingent on federal funding.
 The Short-Term Travel Fellowships provide up to $10,000 for up to eight weeks of study in Tajikistan.
 Eligible applicants must present a highly focused project proposal that clearly may be completed within the allotted time and emphasizes international policy, business, economics or another closely related theme.
 There are several other programs; check to see if they have been funded.